-The outcome will be an evaluated methodology that can be applied in rapid-onset emergencies to inform the design of latrines and sanitation facilities that are usable and safe for both adults and children.
+The outcome is an evaluated methodology that can be applied in rapid-onset emergencies to inform the design of latrines and sanitation facilities that are usable and safe for both adults and children.
 We published a user-centred community engagement website which presents our methodology in detail, how we developed it as well as what we learnt from our pilots in Bangladesh and Iraq.
 You can also download all the project resources we created along the way.

 Open defecation of children in refugee camps brings significant health risks to the camp population.
 Additionally, up to 50% of refugee populations around the world are children.
 Therefore, user-centred child-friendly sanitation facilities have the potential to significantly impact the health of displaced populations.
 Currently, the influence of people’s needs on the design of sanitation facilities is minimal and assessment of a situation after a rapid-onset emergency is of a quantitative nature.